moufette-tools/moufette/README.md

 It's critical to get very early feedback when you start working on a new app.
 Moufette is an open-source, built for developers.
 To give a voice to your users so they can help you build, **persevere** or **pivot**!

-It's a 1 click to deploy on your own infrastructure, with full API/DB access to the underlying data.

 ## How does it work?

 Moufette is an embedable JS widget with such back-end to collect user feedback with screenshots.
 It also allows your users to vote on upcomoing features.
 Moufette makes it easier for your users to help you build a better app.